krystofl/krystofl.github.io/_posts/2016-07-31-git-cheat-sheet.md

 ## Branches

-pull a new branch from origin and track it
+pull a branch from a remote ("origin" here) and track it (this is tested and works with git 1.7.2.3 and higher)

+    git fetch
-    git checkout --track -b origin/daves_branch
+    git checkout branch_name

 push a new local branch to origin: